 Neighborhood resource disparities matter

 There is mounting evidence that these neighborhood resources shape children’s outcomes.
-Researchers consistently find that children from poor families who are given the chance to grow up in lower poverty neighborhoods are more likely to reach their full potential; they are more likely to go to college and enjoy significantly higher earnings as an adult.
+Researchers consistently find that children from families with low incomes who are given the chance to grow up in lower poverty neighborhoods are more likely to reach their full potential; they are more likely to go to college and enjoy significantly higher earnings as an adult.
 There is also strong evidence that racial segregation widens racial disparities in individual outcomes because it tends to create a world in which children of different races grow up in neighborhoods with unequal resources.
-Segregation widens both white-black and white-Hispanic disparities in educational attainment, employment, and income, and even birth weight.
+Segregation widens both white-Black and white-Latinx disparities in educational attainment, employment, and income, and even birth weight.
 Some research also suggests that racial and economic segregation slow overall economic growth by cutting off opportunities for interaction and reducing economic mobility.
 In other words, segregation may harm entire regions on top of those who are directly affected.
-A recent report from the Urban Institute finds that black-white segregation in a metropolitan area is positively associated with homicide rates and negatively associated with the share of the overall population with college degrees.
+A recent report from the Urban Institute finds that Black-white segregation in a metropolitan area is positively associated with homicide rates and negatively associated with the share of the overall population with college degrees.
 In short, addressing racial and economic segregation and the disparities they have created will not only help to make cities, towns, and counties more inclusive, it may also help fuel their growth.
 Moreover, the Fair Housing Act requires local governments to affirmatively further the Act’s goals of promoting fair housing and equal opportunity.